percwg/perc-wg/double/draft-ietf-perc-double.md

 extension and any other RTP header extensions that appear after the OHB extension.

-The MDD is only permitted to modify the extension (X) bit, payload type (PT) field, and the RTP sequence number field.
+The Media Distributor is only permitted to modify the extension (X) bit, payload type (PT) field, and the RTP sequence number field.

 The OHB extension is either one octet in length, two octets in length, or three